-CCS Media will continue to review its policies, procedures and supplier relationships in order to comply with the Modern Slavery Act 2015.
+CCS Media will continue to review its policies, procedures, and supplier relationships to comply with the Modern Slavery Act 2015.
 Any appropriate actions will be implemented and will form part of our policies and procedures.

 CCS Media’s Anti-Slavery and Human Trafficking Statement has been duly approved and adopted by the Board of Directors.